EricYale/pub/CPSC 5550_Algorithmic Game Theory/notes/12-online-learning.md

 Note that this game is totally unfair, since the adversary picks the rewards _after_ seeing the agent's strategy!

 Even when playing perfectly, the agent can only get a maximum guaranteed reward of $T/2$ for a smart adversary.
+We can change this if we use randomness (i.e. a mixed strategy).